Georgia Tours for Solo Travelers

 Outstanding feedback (4.7/5) reflects shared experiences from Tbilisi's Narikala Fortress to Kakheti's wineries.
 Homestays in Telavi and Vardzia complement traditional Georgian feasts and wine tastings at Gremi Fortress.

-Duration 9 days Destinations Tbilisi, Mtskheta, Gori, Akhaltsikhe, Vardzia, Telavi, Kvareli, Sighnaghi Age Range 16 to 85 year olds Group Size Max Group Size 16 Group Type Group Room Type Singles, Shared Operator Explore!
-From $3,670
+Duration 9 days Destinations Tbilisi, Mtskheta, Gori, Akhaltsikhe, Vardzia, Telavi, Kvareli, Sighnaghi Age Range Ages 16+ Group Size Max Group Size 16 Group Type Group Room Type Singles, Shared Operator Explore!
+From $3,710

 Private rooms at 4-star hotels including Gudauri Inn and Borjomi Palace welcome travelers (average age 33).
 Personal attention from English-speaking drivers enriches visits to Dry Bridge market and social strolls along Batumi Boulevard.

-Duration 6 days Destinations Tbilisi, Gudauri, Gergeti, Uplistsikhe, Borjomi, Martvili Canyon, Batumi Age Range up to 99 year olds Operated in English, Russian Group Size Max Group Size 6 Group Type PrivatePersonalized Room Type Singles, Shared Operator Exotour Georgia From
+Duration 6 days Destinations Tbilisi, Gudauri, Gergeti, Uplistsikhe, Borjomi, Martvili Canyon, Batumi Age Range All Ages Welcome Operated in English, Russian Group Size Max Group Size 6 Group Type PrivatePersonalized Room Type Singles, Shared Operator Exotour Georgia From $2,192

 What people love about touring Georgia solo